 Her teaching career began at Grove Elementary in a first grade classroom.
 In 1996, she piloted the district’s multiage class for first and second graders.
 In 2000, she received a national educator award for excellence in teaching, the Milken Educator Award.
 Kiger began as assistant principal of Clark Elementary in 2001.
 In 2002, she became principal of Roy Clark Elementary.
 In 2008, Kiger received the “You Make a Difference” Award from Family and Children Services Roy Clark Elementary received fourth place in the AAA Most-Improved Academic Award by the Oklahoma State Department of Education for 2007.
 Kiger was principal of Clark Elementary, when it was named as one of only three schools in the nation to be recognized in Washington, D.C., for the National Community Schools Award in 2011.

-Heather Federline was named administrative intern for Clark Elementary School in the summer of 2012.
-Federline was previously a teacher at Boevers Elementary for the previous 10 years, and has more than 12 years of experience as an early childhood teacher.
-She taught two years in Noel, Mo.
+was named administrative intern for Clark Elementary School in the summer of 2012.
+Federline was previously a teacher at Boevers Elementary for the past 13 years, and has more than 15 years of experience as an early childhood teacher.

 Union Student Safety HelpLine